TinoCalamia/the_ml_lifecycle_playbook/project_proposal/project_proposal.md

 ## 8. Key stakeholders
-This section should include all the key internal stakeholders who will be impacted by the proposed solution.
+Including and listing all the key internal stakeholders who will be impacted by the proposed solution makes it easier to set up communication channels.
 These are the people or groups within the organization who will be involved in the project or who will be impacted by the project outcome.
 Not all stakeholders have to be present in all projects all the time

 Some elements that might be included in this section are: